 And yes, experience and the course teacher will also go into the cost of the course.
 I’d pay a lot more to learn something from the likes of Pat Flynn from Smart Passive Income than I would from a newbie writer who I don’t know if I can trust!

-There are courses that cost $1,000 and I’d consider buying over a $99 one if I trusted the teacher and could see some results from others that I trust.
+There are courses that cost $1,000 and I’d consider paying eCom babes price since I know I would see some results fast.

 Are business courses really worth it?

 I’ll leave this up to you now.
 I do believe they are worth it, but I will do my research first.
 There are some that are a complete waste of time and money—and this includes some of the free ones.

 Overall, Business Coaching in London is good for your development.
 They are worth the investment, when you find the right ones.

 Remember that it’s not just about money.
 You’re also investing time, and you need to make sure it’s worth it there.